Windows VPN connectivity troubleshooting turns to the server side once it has been made clear that the problem

 Learn more about troubleshooting the server side of your customer's Windows VPN, including an expanded task list.

-About the author Robbie Harrell (CCIE#3873) is the National Practice Lead for Advanced Infrastructure Solutions for SBC Communications.
+Robbie Harrell (CCIE#3873) is the National Practice Lead for Advanced Infrastructure Solutions for SBC Communications.
 He has over 10 years of experience providing strategic, business, and technical consulting services to clients.
 Robbie resides in Atlanta, and is a graduate of Clemson University.
 His background includes positions as a Principal Architect at International Network Services, Lucent, Frontway and Callisma.